LIST: Provinces, cities, municipalities under state of calamity

 It also allows the granting of no-interest loans to severely affected residents through government financing or lending institutions.

 Weather update.
-PAGASA is currently monitoring Tropical Storm “Emong” within the Philippine area of responsibility (PAR), with heavy to torrential rains forecast over parts of Luzon until Saturday, July 26.
+PAGASA is no longer monitoring a low pressure area or tropical cyclone in the Philippine area of responsibility (PAR).
+However, the southwest monsoon continues to bring rain across the country.

-Tropical Storm Dante, on the other hand, exited PAR as of 3 p.m. on Thursday, July 24.
+Emong left on July 26, while Dante exited PAR on Thursday, July 24.

-Emong made landfall over the coast of Pangasinan late Thursday evening and came aground over Ilocos Sur early Friday morning.

 - Latest